tinchoz49/resolve-eslint/README.md

 # resolve-eslint
-Try to execute a local bin eslint before to execute the global
+Try to execute a local bin eslint before to execute a global fallback eslint.